fuzzylabs/matcha/docs/azure-permissions.md

 ]
 ```

-Check the `roleDefinitionName` field and if eithe rof the two roles [defined above](#what-permissions-does-matcha-require) are present, then you have the correct level of permissions to run `matcha provision`.
+Check the `roleDefinitionName` field and if either of the two roles [defined above](#what-permissions-does-matcha-require) are present, then you have the correct level of permissions to run `matcha provision`.

 ### Azure Portal